 - If using the loos please wash your hands as recommended

-- No more than 1 person to witness the start of cremation (if this can be accommodated) – the witness start of cremation can be viewed by others from the screen in the chapel.
+- No more than 2 people to witness the start of cremation (if this can be accommodated) – the witness start of cremation can be viewed by others from the screen in the chapel.

 - Curtains will be closed at the end of the service – people can blow kisses or wave, but personal items cannot be placed on the coffin once in our chapel.

 - The coffin can be carried by a maximum of four bearers if from the same household or bubble.

 - A tribute on the coffin, a spray is ideal if you would like it cremated with the person – (plastic bases and oasis cannot be cremated, if you have other flowers in our floral courts, please take them home with you)

 We hope these measures help to keep our staff, you and the wider community safe.